DuarNmax/Code-Reengineering/README.md

 # Code-Reengineering

-This repository contains all of codes from Code Reengineering Lecture (start from week 2) from lecturer.
+This repository contains all of codes from Code Reengineering Lecture (start from week 2 and will be updated every week execpt GSLC) from lecturer.
 The detail topics as follows:

 Week 2 : Bad Code Smell: The Bloater.